Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Results

 \subsection{A subset sampling model explaining the beta rank function in stopword rank-frequency plot}

 We propose a model to explain the BRF in the rank-frequency plot of stopwords, starting from an ideal Zipf's law, followed by a subset selection.
-Graphically, the initial Zipf's law rank-frequency plot is a a straight line with negative slope in the log(rank)-log(frequency) scale.
+Graphically, the initial Zipf's law rank-frequency plot is a straight line with negative slope in the log(rank)-log(frequency) scale.
 Converting the power-law to a BRF is to curve the line which can be achieved by moving points leftwards (Fig.\ref{fig6}(A)).
 This approach will reduce the number of points in the curve, which can only be achieved by removing points, or keeping only a subset of points.

-To get an idea on how keeping only the stopwords affect their rank, we plot the rank reduction ratio, $r_{new}/r$, where $r_{new}$ is the rank among stopwords only, and $r$ is the original rank in the full set, as a function of the original rank $r$ (in log scale) in Fig.\ref{fig3}(A), for the four source/stopword-list combinations in Fig.\ref{fig1}.
+To get an idea on how keeping only the SFWs would affect their rank, we plot the rank reduction ratio, $r_{new}/r$, where $r_{new}$ is the rank among SFWs only, and $r$ is the original rank in the full set, as a function of the original rank $r$ (in log scale) in Fig.\ref{fig2}(A), for the six source/SFW-list combinations in Fig.\ref{fig1}.

-Based on the plot in Fig.\ref{fig3}(A), we consider the change to be selected as a stopword is of a form of 1 minus logistic function with the log-$x$ as the independent variable.
+Based on the plot in Fig.\ref{fig2}(A), we consider the change to be selected as a stopword has the form of 1 minus logistic function with the log-$x$ as the independent variable.
 More precisely, the probability of a rank-$r$ word to be a stopword is modelled as:

 The $r_{mid}$ is the rank value where the probability of being selected is 0.5.
 The functional form in Eq.(\ref{eq-subset-model}) is called (decreasing or repressive form of) Hill's function/equation \citep{hill} used in pharmacology and biochemistry.
 The new rank $r_{new}$ in a rank-$r$ selected word is a cumulative sum of the probabilities to be selected up to rank $r$, in this model: